Lombiq/Gulp-Extensions/Docs/MigrationToNodeJsExtensions.md

 </Project>
 ```

-## 2. Configure Node.js Extensions in _package.json_
+## Configure Node.js Extensions in _package.json_

 Refer to the [documentation](https://github.com/Lombiq/NodeJs-Extensions#configuration) on how to configure each part.

-Asset copying needs to be manually configurated - there are no magic assets folders in Node.js Extensions anymore.
+Asset copying needs to be manually configurated - there are no magic assets directories in Node.js Extensions anymore.

 For an example of such a migration, take a look at [the pull request](https://github.com/Lombiq/Orchard-Data-Tables/pull/119/files) that contained the migration of our [Lombiq Data Tables for Orchard Core](https://github.com/Lombiq/Orchard-Data-Tables) project to Node.js Extensions, especially the following files: